 - Florida hasn’t seen this many good prospects at Friday Night Lights since 2009 when Mack Brown committed.
 Under the end of Urban Meyer’s tenure and certainly during Will Muschamp’s tenure, Friday Night Lights never was a huge focal recruiting point, which never made sense to me.
 As someone who served on the football recruiting staff at UF from 2006-2009, I saw FNL as an awesome opportunity to bring in recruits from all over the country for a night of hip-hop music, coaching from the best and brightest coaches, and having the opportunity to see talent compete against the best talent in the country on your campus – truly a perfect scenario.
 Under Muschamp, we saw the watering down of prospects, we saw overcrowding, we saw an offensive coordinator that would rather vacation in Alaska than be at the event, and we saw a coach that didn’t value Friday Night Lights and it hindered Florida.
-Obviously, Jim McElwain sees a huge value in Friday Night Lights and I agree.
+Obviously, new Head Coach Jim McElwain sees a huge value in Friday Night Lights and I agree.

 - Commitments at Friday Night Lights are huge for momentum.
 Prospects almost never commit randomly over the summer, so you have to give them a reason and Friday Night Lights is that opportunity.
 In Florida’s case, they have four new commitments that will now begin to recruit other members of the class and allow Florida’s name to be in the news for at least a few days.

 - Moreover, outside of 7-on-7 events which coaches are not allowed to attend, where else are coaches going to see top prospects compete against each other?
 Bringing in the best players is going to attract other players that may not otherwise come.
 Making FNL a big event allows for more talent to flow into Gainesville.